jakesgordon/javascript-state-machine/README.md

 ==================================================

 If an event is allowed **from** multiple states, and always transitions to the same state, then simply provide an array of states in the `from` attribute of an event.
-If an event is allowed from multiple states, but should transition **to** a different state depending on the current state, then provide multiple event entries with the same name:
+However, if an event is allowed from multiple states, but should transition **to** a different state depending on the current state, then provide multiple event entries with the same name: